passcod/blook/src/technical/starting-electronics/index.md

 You'll also need a good power supply, like the [PinePower](https://pine64.com/product-category/pinepower/) or a GaN USB-PD charger or a USB-PD power bank.
-I use [this Baseus 65W battery](https://www.baseus.com/products/adaman-power-bank-65w-20000mah) with both my Pinecil and my heated table.
+Some power supplies don't work with some USB-PD devices, likely because of voltages or how seamlessly they handle voltage transitions.
+For example one of my GaN chargers can be used with the Pinecil, but not with my heated table.
+Anecdotally, I use [this Baseus 65W battery](https://www.baseus.com/products/adaman-power-bank-65w-20000mah) with both my Pinecil and my heated table.